 At Karlsruhe Institute of Technology (KIT), the NECOC research project is aimed at building a unique test facility for active reduction of atmospheric carbon dioxide (CO₂).
 The world’s first container-scale facility of this type is to convert CO₂ contained in ambient air into highly pure carbon black powder that can be used as a resource in industry.
-Project partners are INERATEC GmbH, a spinoff of KIT, and Climeworks, a spinoff of ETH Zurich.
+Project partners are INERATEC GmbH, a spinoff of KIT, and Climeworks.
 The research project, scheduled for a duration of three years, is funded with a total of EUR 1.5 million by the Federal Ministry for Economic Affairs and Energy (BMWi).

 To achieve the climate goals of the Paris Agreement, global efforts to reduce greenhouse gas emissions will have to be complemented by solutions for removing already emitted CO₂ from the atmosphere.
 “Our project approach consists of removing CO₂ from the atmosphere and converting it into carbon black, i.e. highly pure carbon in powder form,” says Professor Thomas Wetzel of the Institute of Thermal Process Engineering (TVT).
 “In this way, a hazardous greenhouse gas will be converted into a raw material for high-tech applications.
 Carbon black can be used in electronics, printing, or construction.”